Jenna and Micheal’s 30 James Street Wedding Photography Story.

-My wedding dress was Morilee by Madeline Gardner, I visited 3 local wedding shops and tried on various styles of dresses to find out what I wanted.
+My wedding dress was Morilee by Madeline Gardner, I visited 3 Liverpool bridal shops and tried on various styles of dresses to find out what I wanted.
 Initially, I thought I wanted a long sleeve, vintage lace dress however after trying one of these on I realised it just didn’t suit me.

-The ladies at Natalie Ann Brides were fabulous and made me step out of my comfort zone by trying different styles of dresses until I found ‘the one’ which was the complete opposite of what I would have chosen.
+I got my dress from Natalie Ann Brides Liverpool, the ladies that work there were fabulous and made me step out of my comfort zone by trying different styles of dresses until I found ‘the one’ which was the complete opposite of what I would have chosen.

-My Morilee dress was a sweetheart neckline, embroidered lace and fishtail fitting by Designer Moriee by Madeline Gardner.
+My Morilee Madeline Gardner designer wedding dress was a sweetheart neckline, embroidered lace and fishtail fitting.
 I felt absolutely amazing in this beautiful dress and it had the wow factor with my Mum and bridesmaids so I knew it was the one!
-The dress was a perfect choice for a 30 James Street wedding and I feel it complimented the decor of the venue perfectly.

 All Saints Church in Childwall is stunning, it is designated as a Grade I listed building and is the only medieval church remaining in the Metropolitan borough of Liverpool.

 We hired Amadeus Chamber Choir who sang various hymns as guests arrived and during the signing of the register.
-The three hymns we chose were Come to a Wedding, Lord of the Dance and Guide me, O thou great redeemer.
-All popular hymns which were easy for our guests to join in along with the choir.
+We chose three hymns; Come to a Wedding, Lord of the Dance and Guide me, O thou great redeemer.
+All popular hymns which were easy for our guests to sing.